AQP4-IgG Testing

 Quest

-Specimen Requirements Collect 1 mL (0.15 mL minimum) serum using a serum separator or a red-top tube then transfer to an ARUP Standard Transport Tube, refrigerated Collect 2 mL (0.15 mL minimum) serum using a serum separator or a red-top tube, refrigerated Collect 3 mL (2 mL minimum) serum using a red-top tube, refrigerated Collect 2 mL (0.15 mL minimum) serum using a serum in a red-top tube then transfer to a transport tube, refrigerated
+Specimen Requirements Collect 1 mL (0.15 mL minimum) serum using a serum separator or a red-top tube then transfer to an ARUP Standard Transport Tube, refrigerated Collect 2 mL (0.15 mL minimum) serum using a serum separator or a red-top tube, refrigerated Collect 2 mL (1 mL minimum) serum using a red-top tube, room temperature Collect 3 mL (2 mL minimum) serum using a red-top tube, refrigerated Collect 2 mL (0.15 mL minimum) serum using a serum in a red-top tube then transfer to a transport tube, refrigerated

 Turnaround